13 Elements That Contribute To Technical Debt

 Over to you

 Hopefully, the list above has increased your awareness about the reasons for technical debt and may help you avoid them.
-Knowing where technical debt comes from, reacting to it will be made much easier for you.
+Knowing where technical debt comes from, and reacting to it will be made much easier for you.
 Keep your eyes open, observe your developers’ work, and take care of every aspect mentioned above.
 Then, you’ll have full control over any technical debt, if it occurs at all.